pedramamini/RewindMCP/README.md

 pytest test_mcp_server.py
 ```

-## troubleshooting
+## Troubleshooting

-### database connection issues
+### Database Connection Issues

-if you encounter database connection errors:
+If you encounter database connection errors:

-1. verify that the rewind.ai application is installed and has created the database
+1. Verify that the Rewind.ai application is installed and has created the database
-2. check that your `.env` file contains the correct database path and password
+2. Check that your `.env` file contains the correct database path and password
-3. ensure the rewinddb module is properly installed
+3. Ensure the RewindDB module is properly installed

-### no transcripts found
+### No Transcripts Found

-if no transcripts are returned:
+If no transcripts are returned:

-1. verify that the time range contains data (try expanding the time range)
+1. Verify that the time range contains data (try expanding the time range)
-2. check that rewind.ai was actively recording during the requested time period
+2. Check that Rewind.ai was actively recording during the requested time period
-3. use the `--debug` flag with cli tools to see more information
+3. Use the `--debug` flag with CLI tools to see more information

-### mcp server issues
+### MCP Server Issues

-if the mcp server fails to start or respond:
+If the MCP server fails to start or respond:

-1. check that all dependencies are installed: `pip install fastapi uvicorn`
+1. Check that all dependencies are installed: `pip install fastapi uvicorn`
-2. verify that the port is not in use by another application
+2. Verify that the port is not in use by another application
-3. check the server logs for specific error messages
+3. Check the server logs for specific error messages

-## stats cli
+## Stats CLI

-the `stats_cli.py` tool provides comprehensive statistics about your rewind.ai data:
+The `stats_cli.py` tool provides comprehensive statistics about your Rewind.ai data:

 ```bash
 # get statistics about your rewind.ai data